helm/charts/stable/kong/README.md

 `smtp_password_secret` keys under `.enterprise.smtp.auth`.
 `smtp_password_secret` must be a Secret containing an `smtp_password` key whose value is your SMTP password.

+### Declarative Configuration

+The helm chart assumes to be running in declarative mode when it is started in DB-less mode (`env.database: "off"`) in combination with no Kong ingress controller (`ingressController.enabled: false`).

+In this case, the values section `declarativeConfig` will be parsed into a configMap which will get injected into Kong during startup.

 ### Kong Ingress Controller